uml-digitalinitiatives/islandora_restricted/README.md

 -------------

 The Solr RELS-EXT field for pulling allowed users needs to be configured if the desired filtering functionality of Solr results is to work correctly.
+These are expected to be multivalued string fields.
 The redirect URL is also configurable.